mozilla/pontoon/frontend/README.md

 If you're using docker, `make run` automatically starts both a webpack server (on port 3000) and a Django server (on port 8000).
 Django is the server you want to hit, and it will then proxy appropriate requests to the webpack server.

-A common case during development is to have 3 terminals open: one for the dev servers, one for the tests and one for Flow:
+A common case during development is to have 3 terminals open: one for the dev servers, one for the tests and one for type checking:

 ```shell
     # terminal 1